Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Hopf bifurcation of synchronous and non-synchronous modes in ring networks

-This type of synchronous-manifold reduction has been used, for example, in \cite{chen2018segmentation, chen2021collective}.
+{ Consequently, every periodic solution of \eqref{SL-network-xy-N-synchronous} corresponds to a synchronous periodic solution of \eqref{SL-network-xy-N}.
+This type of synchronous manifold reduction has been used, for example, in \cite{chen2018segmentation, chen2021collective}. }

-\begin{theorem} The reduced system \eqref{SL-network-xy-N-synchronous} undergoes a supercritical Hopf bifurcation at $\mu=0$ and $(x,y)=(0,0)$.
-Consequently, system \eqref{SL-network-xy-N} admits a branch of synchronous periodic solutions bifurcating from the origin for $\mu>0$ and $\mu$ close to $0$, which are asymptotically stable within the synchronous manifold $\mathcal{S}$ in the sense of Definitions~\ref{def 2.1} and~\ref{def 2.2}. \end{theorem}
+\begin{theorem} The reduced system \eqref{SL-network-xy-N-synchronous} undergoes a supercritical Hopf bifurcation at {$(x,y)=(0,0)$ when $\mu=0$.} Consequently, { system \eqref{SL-network-xy-N} admits a branch of synchronous periodic solutions

+for $\mu>0$ sufficiently close to $0$, where $\varphi_0\in\mathbb{R}$ is arbitrary.
+This branch is orbitally asymptotically stable relative to the synchronous manifold $\mathcal{S}$.} \end{theorem}

-The proof is based on a standard Hopf normal form computation following \cite{hassard1981} and is given in Appendix \ref{app:HopfProof}.
+{ The proof follows from the exact complex Stuart--Landau normal form on the synchronous manifold $\mathcal{S}$, together with the standard Hopf normal form coefficient calculation of Hassard--Kazarinoff--Wan \cite{hassard1981}; see Appendix \ref{app:HopfProof}. }

-The Hopf bifurcation at $\mu=0$ established in Theorem \ref{first bifurcation} is associated with the synchronous mode (the block $M_1$ in the decomposition \eqref{diagonalization}).
+The Hopf bifurcation at $\mu=0$ established in Theorem \ref{first bifurcation} is associated with the synchronous mode, namely the block $M_1$ in the decomposition \eqref{diagonalization}.
 We now return to the full Jacobian matrix \eqref{linearization_block} to identify additional critical parameter values arising from the remaining blocks.

-More precisely, for each $j=2,3,\dots,N$, the block $M_j$ has eigenvalues that are purely imaginary at a critical parameter value $\mu=\mu_j$.
-A direct computation of $M_j$, carried out later in this section, shows that
+{ More precisely, in the non-all-to-all cases, each block $M_j$, $j=2,3,\dots,N$, has a pair of purely imaginary eigenvalues $\pm\im\omega$ at a critical parameter value $\mu=\mu_j$.} A direct computation of $M_j$, carried out later in this section, shows that

-Thus, $\mu=\mu_j$ is a critical parameter value at which the linearization acquires a pair of purely imaginary eigenvalues in the $j$th non-synchronous mode.
-Owing to symmetry-induced multiplicities, the associated Hopf critical point may be degenerate and does not, by itself, determine the nonlinear dynamics near the origin.
-Further details on the derivation and properties of \eqref{mu_j} are provided at the end of this section.
+Thus, { when $\mu=\mu_j$, the $j$-th non-synchronous block $M_j$ contributes a pair of purely imaginary eigenvalues to the linearization.
+However, the ring symmetry may cause several blocks to become critical at the same value of $\mu$.
+Therefore, the eigenvalue information alone does not determine the local nonlinear dynamics near the origin.
+The derivation of \eqref{mu_j} and the corresponding multiplicity relations are discussed below. }